Using right to be forgotten for removing autocomplete from searches

-Removing autocomplete suggestions from Google searches could be extremely challenging.
+Removing autocomplete from searches could be extremely challenging.
 The same complexity also may apply to similar requests for removing automatic suggestions from Yahoo and Bing searches.

 There is some confusion between autosuggestion and autocomplete.
 Autosuggestion is a Google feature that is based on previous searches that you typed onto Google search bar.
 Autosuggestion can be easily turned off or removed by clearing the search history in your internet browser.
 The idea is to help you type faster by remembering your historical activity on Google search.